WeSpeakEnglish/ANTIRTOS/README.md

   ```
   ### Delayed functions - advanced
   If you need to utilize specific counters type inside the delayed queues functionality (for example, you may need to delay for sentures using second ticking timer)
   you may utilize you desired time variable type using following templated classes.
+Default type is *unsigned long*.

 	For **delayed functions without parameters** use:
   ```cpp
  del_fQ_t<your_type_for_timer> your_queue(queue_length); // // maximum 8 'delayed' functions pointers without parameters in queue